alex7842/IETE/README.md

 # IETE

-This is the website designed for Iete telecommunication
+This is the website designed for IETE telecommunication